A typical day at Little Forest

 All the food served to our children will be as organic as possibly sourced, we will recycle everything we can and grow an array of our own produce.

-Breakfast is the most important meal of the day to keep our energy levels up, we offer a variety of low-sugar cereal, porridge, toast and fruit.
+Breakfast is the most important meal of the day to keep our energy levels up, we offer a variety of low-sugar cereal, porridge and toast.

 Snack time is normally outside in the Forest, this could be a fresh fruit platter or cheese straws toasted on the fire pit.

-At lunch, we like to serve a picnic style lunch or a hot hearty stew or soup with bread, however during the summer months we may have outside picnic lunches.
+At lunch we usually serve a hot meal, however during the summer months we may have outside picnic lunches.

-For tea, we always offer a hot 2 course meal that is freshly prepared and cooked in-house.
+For tea, we always offer a 2 course meal that is cooked in house and is freshly prepared.

 Mealtimes are important to us, this is a great opportunity to build conversations and enhance speech and language skills.